November 26, 2020

 SHOULD YOU BE EXERCISING WITH OR WITHOUT SHOES?

 Won’t a heel lift make your ankles immobile?
 Or will it help your squat technique?
+Is arch-support a crutch or an excellent tool for improving form?
+That question has almost become controversial in the fitness and health world.

 The short answer: it depends.